 Overall, the B.S. requires 24 total credit hours of science-related course work from mathematics, life sciences, physical sciences, computer science, or psychology courses, such as Cognitive Psychology, Hormones and Behavior, Learning and Memory, Human Motivation, Perception, Physiological Psychology, Research Methods, Statistics for the Social Sciences, or Thought and Language.

-Students who major in Psychology must take the following courses:
+Students who major in Psychology must take the following courses, for a total of 37 credit hours.

 |PSYCH 101||Introduction to Psychology|